 R&RA staff are working from home.
-The R&RA Helpline remains open from 9.30am-1pm.
-If you cannot get through, please leave us a message and we will get back to you.
-Advice and information is also available over email at firstname.lastname@example.org or via our webchat, which pops up on any page of our website.
+The R&RA Helpline remains open as usual (by phone 9.30am-1pm and on Thursdays 6pm-8pm, and by email 9am-5pm).
+If you cannot get through on the phone, please leave us a message and we will get back to you.

 Thank you for your patience if we take a little longer than usual to get back to you.
 Our helpline is incredibly busy at this challenging time – we are here for you and will get back to you as soon as we can.

-R&RA are working to ensure the voices of people needing care are heard during this pandemic and to support families to stay connected during this challenging time:
+R&RA are working to ensure the voices of people needing care are heard during this pandemic:

 R&RA’s services have never been more in demand.
 Calls to the R&RA Helpline have increased and we expect demand to continue to rise.
 At the same time, our income has dropped by 70%.
 We are determined to keep the R&RA Helpline open and operating remotely, to be there for older people and their families across the country.
 Please consider donating to us at this challenging time, by clicking here.